 2. Question all of your assumptions

-Another way to develop your critical thinking skills is by questioning assumptions.
-The saying, when you “assume,” you make an a$$ out of “me” and “you.”
+Another way to develop critical thinking skills is to question assumptions.
+The saying goes, “When you assume, you make an a$$ out of me, and you.”

-When it comes to your organization, you should question beliefs that have been held for a while.
+When it comes to your organization, you should question long-held beliefs.
 For example, is your customer really this demographic, or has it changed over the years?
-To ensure you don’t question everything, such as “is the sky really blue,” it’s essential to figure out when to ask things.

 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”